YourUnravelling/create-distillation/Plans.md

 ## Natural blocks

 ### Spring stone
-Generates in springs
+Spring stone generates in springs, when underwater it creates bubbles in water above it that damage the player.
-Creates bubbles in water above it that damage the player ==?== Crushed into igneous stones
+Can be crushed into igneous Pebbles